Inist-CNRS/lodex/README.md

 #### EzMaster

-[EzMaster](https://github.com/Inist-CNRS/ezmaster) is a Docker orchestrator for non-IT administrator.
+[EzMaster](https://github.com/Inist-CNRS/ezmaster) is a Docker orchestration tool designed for non-technical administrators.
-With to install Lodex in EzMaster you need to download the image (image named `inistcnrs/lodex`) via the applications menu.
+To install Lodex in EzMaster, you should download the image (`inistcnrs/lodex`) through the applications menu.
-When you have the image loaded you can create a Lodex instance via the Instances menu.
+Once the image has been loaded, you can create a Lodex instance through the Instances menu.

 #### Docker Hub